- March 19, 2016

 No injuries were reported.

 Nearby streets, including the Sand Street entrance to the bridge, were closed temporarily, as a provisional measure.
-Motorists and pedestrians should hold off on complaining- a scaffolding dangling from great heights is extraordinarily dangerous.
+A scaffolding dangling from great heights is extraordinarily dangerous.
 Anyone caught underneath scaffolding in such a condition is exposing themselves to the possibility of serious injury.

-Winds may also create negative pressure, that can rip scaffolding away from the building or structure that it’s servicing.
-In brief, there are no shortage of angles which architects must consider and accidents they should anticipate when drafting up and implementing scaffolding.
+Winds may also create negative pressure that can rip scaffolding away from the building or structure that it’s servicing.
+In brief, there is no shortage of angles that architects must consider and accidents they should anticipate when drafting up and implementing scaffolding.

 Scaffolding’s purpose is to help workers create and repair.
 Without proper foresight and vigilance, these integral tools can cause untold damage and harm.